POLIGNANO: A MAGICAL PLACE IN JULY

 Button

-Every street in Polignano a Mare preserves the style and traditions of the era in which it was built, making our city the perfect stop for tourists who love to explore and lose themselves in medieval architecture.
+Every street in Polignano a Mare retains the style and traditions of the era in which it was built, making our city the perfect stop for tourists who love to explore and lose themselves in medieval architecture.

 A selfie at Lama Monachile,

-a small beach with turquoise water
+small beach with turquoise water

-You will certainly find the 13th-century Chiesa Matrice, the Marchesale palace, home of the feudal lords, the Orologio palace and the four defensive towers.
-The most photographed place in Polignano a Mare is its turquoise-water beach, Lama Monachile, always very crowded in the summer months: the bridge behind it is built over a Roman bridge of the Via Traiana, the Rome-Brindisi road of antiquity, which passed right through here.
-Next to it, on the promenade, you will see the statue dedicated to the most famous Polignanese in the world, the singer Domenico Modugno.
+You'll undoubtedly find the 13th-century Mother Church, the Palazzo Marchesale, the residence of the feudal lords, the Palazzo dell'Orologio, and the four defensive towers.
+The most photographed spot in Polignano a Mare is its small beach with turquoise water, Lama Monachile, always crowded in the summer months: the bridge behind it is built over a Roman bridge on the Via Traiana, the ancient Rome-Brindisi route, which passed right here.
+Nearby, on the seafront, you'll see the statue dedicated to the world's most famous Polignano native, singer Domenico Modugno.

 What to see around